-Most owners don’t have it their hearts to refuse a cat anything when they make a sad face or hang upside-down from their cat tree.
+Most owners don’t have it in their hearts to refuse a cat anything when they make a sad face or hang upside-down from their cat tree.

-But be careful because once you spoil your cat, you might regret it.
+But be careful, because once you spoil your cat, you might regret it.

 What do you think about these cutest cat breeds in the world?
 Which one is your favorite?
 Share your thoughts in the comment section.